wingemo/Assembly/README.md

 ## Binary :dolphin:

-To write in assembly is to understand exactly how the processor and memory work together to "make things happen".
-Convert high level code to machine instructions will help you understand how things work behind the scenes.
+A project where i convert high level code to machine instructions becouse i want to understand how things work behind the scenes.

 ## Documentation :man_student: